-&lt;sup>10 For example, the University of Florida has an excellent policy that embeds protection for religious student groups in its nondiscrimination policy: "A student organization whose primary purpose is religious will not be denied registration as a Registered Student Organization on the ground that it limits membership or leadership positions to students who share the religious beliefs of the organization.
+The University of Iowa is one of the latest universities to threaten religious student groups with exclusion from campus because of their requirement that their leaders agree with the groups' religious beliefs.
+Last week, the Federal District Court for the Southern District of Iowa entered final judgment against the University of Iowa, which had been sued by a religious student group after the University derecognized it for requiring its leaders to agree with its students who share the religious beliefs of the organization.
 The University has determined that this accommodation of religious belief does not violate its nondiscrimination policy."
 Similarly, the University of Texas provides: "[A]n organization created primarily for religious purposes may restrict the right to vote or hold office to persons who subscribe to the organization's statement of faith."
 The University of Houston likewise provides: "Religious student organizations may limit officers to those members who subscribe to the religious tenets of the organization where the organization's activities center on a set of core beliefs."
 The University of Minnesota provides: "Religious student groups may require their voting members and officers to adhere to the organization's statement of faith and its rules of conduct."
 These policies are in Attachment A.

-&lt;sup>11 Indiana University's statement is Attachment B.
+11 Indiana University's statement is Attachment B.